Uiowa-Applied-Topology/tanglenomicon_core_libraries/source/note-wptt/use-case.md

 status: test
 authors:
     - Joe Starr
-contact: joe@joe-starr.com
+contact: support@joe-starr.com
 abstract: A use case description for the Weighted Planar Trees Notation.
 ---

-# Use Case: Arborescent Weighted Planar Tree Notation (wptt)
+# Use Case

 ## Functionality